Health-Care Administration — B.S.

 - Apply health-care law to policy and procedure development.

-- Demonstrate advanced knowledge and skill in managing human resources and providing effective resolution strategies.
+- Demonstrate skill in managing human resources and providing effective conflict-resolution strategies.

-- Demonstrate advanced knowledge and competence in applying financial management models to health-care organizations.
+- Utilize financial management models to inform financial decisions within health-care organizations.

-- Develop innovative information systems skills applicable to the health-care environment.
+- Employ innovative information systems skills in the health-care environment.

 - Develop advanced emotional and social intelligence skills applicable to health-care management.

-In addition to Loma Linda University and School of Allied Health Professions admissions requirements, the applicant must also complete the following requirements:
+In addition to Loma Linda University and School of Allied Health Professions admissions requirements, applicants must also demonstrate the following requirements:

-- Minimum of 96-quarter units academic credit (students transferring from a community college may transfer a maximum of 105 quarter units; all other credits must come from a senior college)
+- Minimum of 90-quarter units (60 semester units) academic credit—students transferring from a community college may transfer a maximum of 105 quarter units (70 semester units); all other credits must come from a senior college

 - High school diploma or its equivalent (e.g., the GED) is required